frederic-perez/AmE-dictionary/data/dictionary.md

 __acrimonious__ _adj_ :three::hammer:
 __acrimony__ _n_ :three: Bitterness or ill feeling. _Syn_ bitterness, rancour, resentment
 __acrobat__ _n_ :mega:
+__acronym__ _n_ /AK-ruh-nim/
 __acrophobia__
 __across__ _adj, adv, prep_ _She is sitting across from you at a coffee shop._
 __act on__ _phr v_ To take action as a result of advice, information, etc. _There is little chance the senate will act on the invasion._
 __act up__ _phr v_ :three: __1__ To misbehave. __2__ To malfunction. __3__ _informal_ To become active or troublesome after a period of quiescence: _My left knee acts up in damp weather._
 __action-packed__ _adj_ :two: Full of activities, events and excitement.
 __activate__ _v_ _Gonzalez was activated from the disabled list._
-__actuary__ _n_ :two: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
+__actuary__ _n_ :three: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
 __actuate__ _v_ To motivate or incite into action. _Syn_ incite, motivate, prompt, propel, move
 __acuity__ _n_ :four: /əˈkjuːɪtɪ/ Sharpness; acuteness; keenness. _Acuity of mind._ _Visual acuity._ :es: agudeza
 __acumen__ _n_ :five::reminder_ribbon: acumen/acute/agudo [:scroll: from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute] The ability to make good judgments and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza